• English

 The Challenge

-Though the funding formula has supported more equitable resource distribution, systems, structures, and policies across the state’s 10,000+ public schools, work remains to build statewide capacity for the new model of community engagement proposed by the LCFF.
+Though the funding formula has supported more equitable resource distribution, structures, policies, and practices across the state’s 10,000+ public schools, work remains to build statewide capacity for the new model of community engagement proposed by the LCFF.
 Here are some data points that demonstrate this need:

 Based on results from the most recently available CalSCHLS’ California School Parent Survey of over 250,000 parents:

-Only 39% of parents strongly agreed that schools encourage them to serve as active partners in their child’s education.
+Only 39 percent of parents strongly agreed that schools encourage them to serve as active partners in their child’s education (California Parent Survey, 2019/21).

-Only 38% of parents strongly agreed that they felt welcome to participate at their child’s school.
+Only 38 percent of parents strongly agreed that they felt welcome to participate at their child’s school (California Parent Survey, 2019/21).

-Only 30% of parents strongly agreed that their child’s school sought their input before making important decisions.
-Among school staff, 34% of respondents strongly agreed with this statement.
+Only 30 percent of parents strongly agreed that their child’s school sought their input before making important decisions (California Parent Survey, 2019/21).
+Among school staff, 34 percent of respondents strongly agreed with this statement (California Staff Survey, 2019/21).

-These survey results indicate that parents and caregivers are largely underutilized as a resource in school decision-making.
-These six root causes of ineffective community engagement were identified by a coalition of statewide community organizations:
+These survey results indicate that parents and caregivers are largely left out of school decision-making.
+The following six root causes of ineffective community engagement were identified by a coalition of statewide community organizations:

-(Root Cause Analysis of Student & Family Engagement, Defend & Mend Coalition)
+Source: Root Cause Analysis of Student & Family Engagement, Defend & Mend Coalition

 Module 3, Engaging Your Community from the Roots Up, offers a deeper look into these root causes.
-Deficit thinking, which blames students, families, and groups (particularly those from low-income communities of color) for academic challenges due to the belief that these communities have inherent deficits hindering their ability to succeed, is a component to all of these root causes (Valencia, 1997).
+Deficit thinking, which blames students, families, and groups (particularly those from low-income communities and communities of color) for academic challenges due to the belief that these communities have inherent deficits hindering their ability to succeed, is a component of all these root causes (Valencia, 1997).

 The Path Forward

 Authentic, meaningful community partnerships must start with a belief that community participation is fundamental to creating equitable education systems.
-One model that reframes deficit narratives about communities of color is community cultural wealth, which identifies the knowledge, skills, abilities possessed by socially marginalized groups as assets that can be built upon in improvement efforts (Yosso, 2005).
-Only when school staff members reframe their understanding of marginalized groups, can they appreciate and leverage the vast cultural wealth present in these communities.
-In this new era of schooling in California, leaders that recognize community cultural wealth are more likely to yield authentic, trusting partnerships with families in the process of working to transform systems.
+One model that reframes deficit narratives about communities of color is community cultural wealth, which identifies the knowledge, skills, and abilities possessed by socially marginalized groups as assets that can be built upon in system improvement efforts (Yosso, 2005).
+In this new era of schooling in California, leaders that recognize community cultural wealth are more likely to build authentic, trusting partnerships with families in the process of working to transform systems.

 Reflection